tyleryzhu/wordle-bot/README.md

 Wordle utilizes slash commands in discord to function.
 There are a few commands that you can use to play wordle.

-* `/start`: Begins a Wordle game for the server in one of three modes: `collab`, where you work together on a Wordle game; `custom`, where one person can provide a custom word for others to guess; and `battle`, a multiplayer mode where multiple people compete on the same world at once.
+* `/start`: Begins a Wordle game for the server in one of three modes:
+  * `collab`, where you work together on a Wordle game
+  * `custom`, where one person can provide a custom word for others to guess
+  * `battle`, a multiplayer mode where multiple people compete on the same world at once.
 * `/guess`: Make a guess for Wordle.
 Words must be real words.
 * `/letters`: Get a list of letters that you haven't guessed yet or are in the word.
 * `/review`: Get a list of all your previous guesses.